ian-init/swin-coinport-influx/Continuous Query/StockCodes.md

-<p>* List generated from the exexuted tardes captured in Influx v1.7 trades bucket, for the propose to demostrate the migration of SQL to Flux.
+<p>* List generated from the exexuted tardes captured in Influx v1.7 bucket.
 The list does not represent the full cryto code in exchanges.</p>

 <ul>
     <li>aaveaud</li>